🕊️ Staying Human: Witnessing, Learning, Acting

 Yuval Noah Harari: Israel, Gaza, and the Future of Judaism · Guided Discussion

 Israeli historian Yuval Noah Harari argues that the period from October 7, 2023 to the present may be a defining turning point for Jewish history and Jewish identity — perhaps the most consequential since the Roman conquest of 70 CE.
-In a short segment from a public interview, he frames the danger not as military defeat, but as a spiritual and moral crisis: what we risk becoming, and what "Judaism" could come to mean if it is shaped by the worship of power and violence.

 - Jewish Voices Rising: A Benefit Concert for the Children of Gaza · Gaza Children's Village March 8, 2026 Held at Eliot Church of Newton.
 Together this concert raised over $50,000 to support education, nutrition, healthcare, and psychosocial care for orphaned and vulnerable children across Gaza.
 Thank you to all who attended, participated, and donated.